What did you say the link was to see those volcano pictures?

 Ohio has dismantled a foundation that paid for a statewide anti-smoking campaign, prompting the advertising agency that handled the account to lay off 27 employees on May 5th.

-Northlich, Cincinnati has handled the creative and media efforts for the Ohio Tobacco Prevention Foundation since 2002.
+Northlich, Cincinnati, has handled the creative and media efforts for the Ohio Tobacco Prevention Foundation since 2002.

-I can't begin to express the depth of the personal and professional commitments our people made when when you know that 40% fewer teens smoke today than when we began the program, you know that we've made a true difference.
+I can't begin to express the depth of the personal and professional commitments our people made when you know that 40% fewer teens smoke today than when we began the program, you know that we've made a true difference.

-Lawmakers took 230 million of the 270 million in the foundation's endowment.
+Lawmakers took $230 million of the $270 million in the foundation's endowment.

-The state of Ohio came along and took 230 million of it.
+The state of Ohio came along and took $230 million of it.

 What are we to make of this?

-Well, I want to first talk to those of you out there who think who are misguided.
+Well, I want to first talk to those of you out there who think, who are misguided.

 We were talking about this yesterday.

-We've been conditioned, we've been told, we have been warned we need to hate every great institution in this country.
+We need to hate every great institution in this country.

-We gotta hate every big corporate interest.
+We got to hate every big corporate interest.

-We gotta hate big oil.
+We got to hate big oil.

-We gotta hate big tobacco.
+We got to hate big tobacco.

 Big insurance.